-This is such an easy thing to start doing and will save you money too.
+This easy plastic-free swap already saves you money too.
 All you need to do is buy a refillable water bottle and download the Refill app or look for the Refill signs.
 Refill is a nationwide scheme providing a network of points offering the public free tap water in the UK.
 The network includes high street retailers, cafes, restaurants, other businesses, museums, and local authorities.
 The scheme aims to prevent waste created by single-use plastic water bottles, as well as increasing the availability of quality drinking water.

 If you end up buying a refillable plastic water bottle, you will still be making a big difference to the amount of plastic you use.
 Even greener is a water bottle made from another material such as this stainless steel drinks bottle which can be used for hot and cold drinks.

 I hadn't really considered how much plastic is used in sanitary towels before and when you think about how many women are at the age of having periods, that amounts to a lot of plastic waste.
 I now use TOTM organic tampons and sanitary towels.
 Their products are plastic-free and so is the packaging.

 Plastic-free swaps: Use a lunch box

 Taking packed lunches to work or on days out, can be a cheaper and healthier option than buying lunch out.
-Make sure you don’t pack your lunch using single-use items though such as cling film, foil and sandwich bags.
+Make sure you don't pack your lunch using single-use items though such as cling film, foil and sandwich bags.
 The greenest option is to use a reusable sandwich box.
-Many of these are plastic which will still reduce your use of plastic but it’s possible to get plastic-free or almost plastic-free lunch boxes too like this A Slice of Green Stainless Steel Doda Leak-Resistant Stainless Steel Lunch Box (Ethical Superstore).
+Many of these are plastic which will still reduce your use of single-use plastic.
+It's possible to get plastic-free or almost plastic-free lunch boxes too like this A Slice of Green Stainless Steel Doda Leak-Resistant Stainless Steel Lunch Box (Ethical Superstore).